 Rhône-Alpes, Observatoire de Lyon, Observatoire de Paris-Meudon,

-Centre de Données de Strasbourg (CDS).
+Centre de Données de Strasbourg (CDS), ATP.

 We make use of the ESO facility in Munich for retrieving images

 from the Digitized Sky Survey produced at the Space

 Telescope Science Institute under US Government grant NAG W-2166.

 It is based on photographic data obtained using The UK Schmidt